gitter-badger/student-tech-fellow/gettingStarted.md

 Click the green "Check my microphone" button.

-__Note__: You'll may have to allow use of your camera by your browser to test.
+__Note__: You may have to allow use of your microphone by your browser to test.

 If you see something like this - you're set!